pylayers/pylayers/README.rst

-Pylayers is a suite of tool for mobile radio propgation prediction in indoor environments.
+Pylayers is a suite of tools for mobile radio propagation prediction.